mesosphere/dcos-docs-site/pages/1.11/installing/evaluation/cloud-installation/aws/index.md

 title: AWS
 navigationTitle: AWS
 menuWeight: 5
-excerpt: Creating a DC/OS cluster for Amazon Web Services using templates on AWS CloudFormation
+excerpt: Install DC/OS cluster for Amazon Web Services using templates on AWS CloudFormation
 ---

 You can create a DC/OS cluster for Amazon Web Services (AWS) by using the DC/OS templates on AWS CloudFormation.